Tinujay/MovieReview-Full-Stack/README.md

 Image Credits:
     The images used in this project are sourced from Unsplash, a website offering free high-resolution photos.

+How to Use the Application:
+    - Clone the repository
+    - Install dependencies using npm install
+    - Start the server using npm start
+    - Open your browser and go to http://localhost:3000/
+    - Once the application is running, you can browse / add movies, read movie details and it's reviews, and write your own reviews.

 Contributing:
 Pull requests are welcome.